RaresDrg/test-readme/README.md

   </li>
   <li><b>Data Validation</b>:
     <ul>
-      <li><b>Request Validation</b>: Uses Joi as the first layer to validate request data, ensuring it meets the required format and constraints.</li>
+      <li><b>Request Validation</b>: Uses Joi as the first layer to validate data from "req.body", ensuring it meets the required format and constraints..</li>
       <li><b>Database Validation</b>: Uses Mongoose Schema validation as the second layer to enforce data integrity and constraints when storing data in MongoDB.</li>
     </ul>
   </li>